-Video Kiosk supports .url files (web shortcuts).
+Video Kiosk supports .url files (internet shortcuts).
 This feature is typically used to display live web content, like an Instagram feed, but you can reference any URL on the web as well as locally stored html content and images.
-To use URL Bookmarks, create a .url file and put the .url files in the media folder.
+To use URL Shortcuts, create a .url file and put the .url files in the media folder.

 - If Video Kiosk encounters an invalid URL, it will skip the file and will play the next media file.
 (A URL is considered invalid if the URL is incorrectly formed or if the page doesn’t exist.)

-To use a URL bookmark to display content, follow these steps:
+To use a URL shortcut to display content, follow these steps:

 |URL||Identifies the url value